 Once the stock is no longer sanded back down to bare wood and is fairly well soaked in oil, wash the stock with a high pressure jet from a hose after a rub down before the next oil and let dry in your warm place.

 A visual cue as to how full the grain pockets are with oil is during sanding you'll see little glittering sparkly spots of oil in pores that have not been sanded.
 Sand down to the tops of the oil in those pockets, but not sanding so deep that you expose new fresh pockets to fill.
-If you can't sand down to the tops of them all, do more oiling until there's enough oil in the pockets that you can sand down to them.
+If you can't sand down to the tops of them all without fear of exposing new pockets, do more oiling until there's enough oil in the pockets that you can sand down to them.
 When you do a light 320 sanding and there are no glittering spots anymore, the wood is completely filled.

 When you hit an area that you did a few moments ago it will be sticky and you just smudged that area.
 Just go over the entire area with the slightly dampened cloth and it will melt the stickier partially curing area and make it smooth again.

-Rubbing compound is used to remove the little dusts that settle into the finish and create a rough feeling to the surface.
-Think of rubbing compound as being liquid sandpaper.
-Use lots of water and a wet paper towel and rub the rubbing compound all over the stock.
+Rubbing compound is used to remove the dust that settles into the finish.
+Think of rubbing compound as being liquid very fine sandpaper.
+Use water and a wet paper towel and lightly rub the rubbing compound all over the stock.
 Wash, let dry, and re-rub areas that still have dust in the finish.
 If the wood ends up looking sanded, apply two or three more coats of oil as necessary to bring the finish back, and a light rubbing compound rub-down to remove dust that will be in those final layers of oil.

 For a mat finish, you are finished.